mahmoodlab/TANGLE/README.md

 # Code for Transcriptomics-guided Slide Representation Learning in Computational Pathology

-Welcome to the official GitHub repository for our CVPR 2024 paper, "Transcriptomics-guided Slide Representation Learning in Computational Pathology".
+Welcome to the official GitHub repository of our CVPR 2024 paper, "Transcriptomics-guided Slide Representation Learning in Computational Pathology".
 This project was developed by the [Mahmood Lab](https://faisal.ai/) at Harvard Medical School and Brigham and Women's Hospital.

 ![Alt text for the image](support/framework.png "Optional title")